 What are Veterans Benefits for Senior Living?

 The Veterans Aid and Attendance Benefit helps qualifying Veterans or their surviving spouses pay for in-home care or some form of assisted living/memory care in a retirement community.
 The program is referred to as Aid and Attendance and sometimes called “VA assisted living benefit” or “veterans eldercare benefit”.
 Thousands of families receive veterans benefits for assisted living from this pension program to help pay for quality care that they could not afford otherwise.
 If you qualify for Aid and Attendance, you will receive an additional monthly payment above the normal pension amount.

 Who is Eligible for Veterans Benefits?

 Any veteran, spouse, or family member of a veteran should explore Aid and Attendance.
 Veterans benefits for assisted living are needs-based and in order to be eligible, the veteran must meet the following criteria:

-- Serve a minimum of 90 days in the service, and serve one day during wartime.
+- Serve a minimum of 90 consecutive days of active duty in the service, and serve one day during wartime.
 This doesn’t mean you had to be on the frontlines, overseas, or in battle.
 Only that one day was during wartime which includes:

 - World War II: December 7, 1941 – December 31, 1946